SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_i2c_leader/readme.md

 ## Executing the Application

 1. Compile and run the application.
-2. Connect P33 and P35 with the follower device in instance 1.
+2. Connect P32 and P34 with the follower device in instance 1 this pin status may vary check the RTE_device.h file before running the code.
 3. When the application runs, it sends and receives data.
 4. After the transfer is completed, it validates the data and prints on the console.

 ## Expected Results

 - Will get "Test Case Pass" print on console
-- Both write and read 16 bytes of data should be same
+- Both write and read 15 bytes of data should be same